VNG-Realisatie/nlx/CONTRIBUTING.md

 ### 2. Commit messages

 #### 2.1.
-Explain your contrributions
+Explain your contributions
 Add your changes in commits [with a message that explains them](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
 Document choices or decisions you make in the commit message, this will enable everyone to be informed of your choices in the future.

 #### 2.2.
 Semantic Release
 This project uses [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
 When merging a MR to master, this will automatically generate our [CHANGELOG](./CHANGELOG.md) based on the commit messages and a version tag will be added.

 #### 2.3.
-Use Angular Commit Message Convention
+Conventions for commit messages
-We follow the [Angular Commit Message Convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
+We follow the [Angular Commit Message conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 This convention requires you to pas a subject and scope in the commit message.
 The scope is based on the applications in the repository.
 If you are not sure which scope to use please leave the scope empty.

 The available scopes are: